paulwizviz/system-engineering/README.md

 Currently under development are a collection of uses cases, combining the abovementioned core technologies.

-## Disclaimers

-* The content of this project is intended for educational purpose only.
-* The content is constantly updated and items may be modified and removed without warning.

 ## Copyright

-Unless specificed copyright in this project are assigned as follows.
+Unless otherwise specificed, the copyrights all materials in this project are assigned as follows.

 Copyright 2022 Paul Sitoh